Sneha Sunny is a medical doctor who enjoys educating and spreading awareness through her writing.

-- For mild cases, you can use benzoyl peroxide gels—available in 2%, 5% and 10% formulas and prescribed depending on the severity.
-Note: They are not to be applied on the entire face.
+- For mild cases, you can use benzoyl peroxide gels—available in 2%, 5%, and 10% formulas and prescribed depending on the severity.
+Note: They are not to be applied to the entire face.
 Use them only as spot treatments.
 Other formulations of clindamycin gels and adapalene gels are also very effective (and my personal favorites)—again, only for spot treatment.

-- If it's a very severe acne outburst, I suggest you go see a doctor.
-Your doctor will provide you with topical or oral medications to help treat your acne.
+- If it's a severe acne outburst, I suggest you see a doctor.
+Your doctor will provide topical or oral medications to help treat your acne.
 Your doctor may prescribe you antibiotics, retinoids, and/or steroids, depending on the severity.

 - If your stress level is very high—higher than what you can handle—consider visiting a doctor or therapist for help.
 They'll be able to recommend the appropriate therapies or prescribe you anti-anxiety medication to help you calm down.

 Stress can cause you to overeat—particularly foods that are high in fat and sugar—since stress stimulates the release of the appetite hormone ghrelin.6

 Both sugary and fatty foods will further promote acne formation.7